How to Choose a Solar Power System that’s Right for You

 Grid-Tied Solar Power Systems

-The advantage of a grid-tied system is the ability to balance the roof top power production and home power requirements.
-When a grid-tied system is producing more power than the home is consuming, the excess can be sold back to the power company (POCOS) thus lowering your utility bill.
+The advantage of a grid-tied system is the ability to balance roof top power production and home power requirements.
+When a grid-tied system is producing more power than the home is consuming, the excess can be sold back to the power company (POCOS), thus lowering your utility bill.
 When the system is not producing sufficient power, the home will draw power from the power grid.

 - Least cost

 - Easiest design

 - Shutdown during a power outage